 The Company records interest income on an accrual basis and recognizes it as earned in accordance with the contractual terms of the loan agreement, to the extent that such amounts are expected to be collected.
 OID initially represents the value of detachable equity warrants obtained in conjunction with the acquisition of debt securities and is accreted into interest income over the term of the loan as a yield enhancement.
 Debt investments are placed on non-accrual status when it is probable that principal, interest or fees will not be collected according to contractual terms.
-When a debt investment is placed on non-accrual status, the Company ceases to recognize interest and fee income until the portfolio company has paid all principal and interest due or demonstrated the ability to repay its current and future contractual obligations to the Company.
-The Company may not apply the non-accrual status to a loan where the investment has sufficient collateral value to collect all of the contractual amount due and is in the process of collection.
+When a debt investment is placed on non-accrual status, the Company ceases to recognize interest and fee income until the portfolio company has paid all principal and interest due or demonstrated the ability to repay its current and future contractual obligations to the Company may not apply the non-accrual status to a loan where the investment has sufficient collateral value to collect all of the contractual amount due and is in the process of collection.
 Interest collected on non-accrual investments are generally applied to principal.

 Fee income, generally collected in advance, includes loan commitment and facility fees for due diligence and structuring, as well as fees for transaction services and management services rendered by the Company to portfolio companies and other third parties.
 Loan commitment and facility fees are amortized into income over the contractual life of the loan.
 Management fees are generally recognized as income when the services are rendered.
 Loan origination fees are capitalized and then amortized into interest income using the effective interest rate method.
 In certain loan arrangements, warrants or other equity interests are received from the borrower as additional origination fees.
-The Company had approximately \$39.7 million of unamortized fees at March 31, 2021, of which approximately \$33.7 million was included as an offset to the cost basis of its current debt investments and approximately \$6.0 million was deferred contingent upon the occurrence of a funding or milestone.
-At December 31, 2020, the Company had approximately \$39.2 million of unamortized fees, of which approximately \$32.2 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$6.0 million was deferred contingent upon the occurrence of a funding or milestone.
+The Company had approximately \$39.2 million of unamortized fees as of September 30, 2021, of which approximately \$33.7 million was included as an offset to the cost basis of its current debt investments and approximately \$5.5 million was deferred contingent upon the occurrence of a funding or milestone.
+As of December 31, 2020, the Company had approximately \$39.2 million of unamortized fees, of which approximately \$32.2 million was included as an offset to the cost basis of the Company's current debt investments and approximately \$7.0 million was deferred contingent upon the occurrence of a funding or milestone.

 The Company recognizes nonrecurring fees amortized over the remaining term of the loan commencing in the quarter relating to specific loan modifications.
 Certain fees may still be recognized as one-time fee income, including prepayment penalties, fees related to select covenant default, waiver fees and acceleration of previously deferred loan fees and OID related to early loan pay-off or material modification of the specific debt outstanding.
-The Company recorded approximately \$1.6 million and \$3.2 million in one-time fee income during the three months ended March 31, 2021 and 2020, respectively.
+The Company recorded approximately \$1.7 million and \$2.0 million in one-time fee income during the three months ended September 30, 2021 and 2020, respectively, and approximately \$6.2 million and \$6.1 million in one-time fee income during the nine months ended September 30, 2021 and 2020, respectively.